It’s Christmas Eve and many of us are focused on presents rather than presence.

 – See them in your mind as real people rather than as professionals or your audience.

-– Focus on them being someone’s son, daughter, brother, sister, mother of father.
+– Focus on them being someone’s son, daughter, brother, sister, mother or father.

-– Spend a few moments reflecting on how much you have in common:
+– Spend a few moments reflecting on how much you have in common.
+Both you and your audience have:

 Step 4.
 Direct your ‘spoke’ of attention to kindness